In this comprehensive guide, you’ll learn how to use visualization to strengthen your focus and train your mind toward your goals.

 Practical Tools to Enhance Your Visualization Practice

-A vision board is a visual representation of your dreams and goals.
+A vision board is a creative and visual way to bring your goals and dreams to life.

 What you can include in your vision board: